cisagov/ScubaGear/baselines/exo.md

 used.
 If the agency uses Microsoft Defender for Office 365, see the following implementation steps for
-[enabling preset security policies](./defender.md#msdefender13v1), which includes Safe Links click protections to track user clicks on links in email.
+[enabling preset security policies](./defender.md#msdefender13v1), which include Safe Links click protections to track user clicks on links in email.

 ## 16. Alerts